StartForKiller/WivOS/README.md

 # WivOS
-An OS made from scratch in c, like dos
+An OS made from scratch in c, like dos.